John III of Portugal: Culture

 John III's support for the humanist cause was significant.
-In literature, his active support of Gil Vicente, Garcia de Resende, Sá de Miranda, Bernardim Ribeiro, Fernão Mendes Pinto, João de Barros and Luís de Camões was notable.
-About sciences, John III supported the mathematician Pedro Nunes and the physician Garcia de Orta.
+He patronized various writers, including Gil Vicente, Garcia de Resende, Sá de Miranda, Bernardim Ribeiro, Fernão Mendes Pinto, João de Barros and Luís de Camões.
+He also supported the mathematician Pedro Nunes and the physician Garcia de Orta.
 Through his links to Portuguese humanists such as Luís Teixeira Lobo, Erasmus dedicated his Chrysostomi Lucubrationes to John III of Portugal in 1527.
+French mathematician Jean Fernel and Spanish academic Juan Luis Vives also dedicated works to the king.

-The monarch awarded many scholarships to universities abroad, mainly in the University of Paris, where fifty Portuguese students were sent to the Collège Sainte-Barbe headed by Diogo de Gouveia.
+John awarded many scholarships to universities abroad, mainly in the University of Paris, where fifty Portuguese students were sent to the Collège Sainte-Barbe headed by Diogo de Gouveia.
 He definitively transferred the Portuguese university from Lisbon to Coimbra in 1537.

-In 1542 John III created in Coimbra a College of Arts (Liberal arts) for which he quickly recalled the many prominent Portuguese and European teachers headed by André de Gouveia at the College of Guienne in Bordeaux.
+In 1547 John established in Coimbra a College of Arts and Humanities (Liberal arts) and invited André de Gouveia, principal of the College of Guienne in Bordeaux, to head the college and organize faculty.
+André de Gouveia assembled a group of Scottish, French, and Portuguese scholars who had been educated in France.
 Those included George Buchanan, Diogo de Teive, Jerónimo Osório, Nicolas de Grouchy, Guillaume Guérante and Élie Vinet, who were decisive for the dissemination of the contemporary research of Pedro Nunes.
-The king provided the university with excellent resources.
-However, the importance of the College was shadowed by rivalry between the orthodox views of the "Parisians" group headed by Diogo de Gouveia and the more secular views of the "Bordeaux" school headed by his nephew André de Gouveia, within the advent of the Counter-Reformation and the influence of the Society of Jesus.
-The Society of Jesus founded colleges and made education more widely available.
+However, rivalry between the orthodox views of the "Parisians" group headed by Diogo de Gouveia and the more secular views of the "Bordeaux" school headed by his nephew André de Gouveia led to accusations of heterodoxy and Protestant sympathies, resulting in all foreign professors leaving by 1551.
+The Society of Jesus took over administration of the college in 1555.

 Another noteworthy aspect of John III's rule was the support he gave to missionaries in the New World, Asia and Africa.
 In 1540, after successive appeals to Pope Paul III asking for missionaries for the Portuguese East Indies under the "Padroado" agreement, John III appointed Francis Xavier to take charge as Apostolic Nuncio.
 He had been enthusiastically endorsed by Diogo de Gouveia, his teacher at the Collège Sainte-Barbe, and advised the king to draw the youngsters of the newly formed Society of Jesus.
 The Jesuits were particularly important for mediating Portuguese relations with native peoples.